carloniluca91/spring-hdfs-streaming/README.md

-# Spring Boot Avro Streaming
+# Spring HDFS Streaming

-Spring Boot application for receiving batches of data in `xml` or `json` format from various sources, convert them as `avro` records and store them on `HDFS`
+Spring Boot application for receiving batches of data in `xml` or `json` format from various sources, convert them as `.avro` records and store them on `HDFS`

 The project consist on following modules